uozuAho/note_searcher/vscode/demo_dir/readme.md

 `cheese +#transport`

+All tags used across all notes are shown in the sidebar.

 ## links

 Add a [link](trains.md) to your files, and vscode makes them clickable hyperlinks.
 Files can be images or other non-text files, eg.
 [not a note](not_a_note.bin)

+[Dead links](to/nowhere) are shown in the sidebar.

+Links to the current note are shown in the 'backlinks' section of the sidebar.